zstenger93/Transcendence/README.md

 - Fullscreen mode for games except on IOS

 - root / Login
+	- Register with username email and password to the site
+	- Login with your username and password
+	- Login via 42 auth
 - Home / Welcome
 - Game & Watch
 	- Pong
 		- Original
 		- AI Opponent
 		- Multiplayer
 		- Modded
 		- 3D Pong
 	- Future game
 - Chat
 	- Channels
 	- Online
 	- Image Sharing
 - Profile
 - About Us
 - Logout

 ---